OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 dataset with ground observations and measurements of soil properties including soil types.
 The study area is a perfect square 10×10 km in size.

-We have previously derived 2–3 additional DEM parameters directly using SAGA GIS and which we can add to the list of covariates:
+We have previously derived number of additional DEM parameters directly using SAGA GIS [@Conrad2015] and which we can add to the list of covariates:

 ```r